Risk of pentobarbital contamination in deceased veterinary patients

-The loss of a beloved animal is an emotional challenge for pet owners and veterinarians alike.
-In addition to dignified euthanasia, it is important to also consider the safe disposal of the animal's body in order to protect the environment and other animals.
-Together we can make responsible decisions that ensure both compassion and safety.
+The loss of a beloved pet is an emotional challenge for pet owners and veterinarians alike.
+In addition to dignified euthanasia, it is important to consider the safe disposal of the animal's body to protect the environment and other animals.
+Together, we can make responsible decisions that ensure both compassion and safety.

 Pentobarbital contamination